 Lamb’s Head (Norway)

-The classic Norwegian Christmas lunch also features lutefisk, but traditionally has the centrepiece of salted, dried and smoked lamb’s ribs.
+The classic Norwegian Christmas lunch also features lutefisk, but traditionally has the centerpiece of salted, dried and smoked lamb’s ribs.
 Sounds good.
 These are then rehydrated and steamed over birch branches.
 Occasionally though, there is an addition to the ribs – the head is served too.
 It’s boiled, salted and consumed from front to back.
 The tongue and eye muscles are considered the choicest cuts.

 Lutefisk (Sweden)

 The lutefisk is served as part of the julbord (Christmas smorgasboard) on Christmas Eve.
 Lutefisk is a white-fish translating roughly as lye-fish and is served boiled with white gravy.
 While that doesn’t sound too off-putting one should know that lutefisk is essentially made from air-dried salted white fish.
-The texture is gelatinous, never the most appetising term, and its scent is described in two words – strong and pungent.
+The texture is gelatinous, never the most appetizing term, and its scent is described in two words – strong and pungent.

 Kentucky Fried Chicken (Japan )